-LA 2024 aims to ensure more nations win medals than ever before at the 2024 Games, and has allocated a budget to support NOCs in their "Road to Tokyo 2020" and "Road to LA 2024" preparations.
-LA 2024 will provide coordinated, subsidized training opportunities for their athletes at the many high-performance facilities in Southern California, including the world-class Chula Vista training center, and across the United States.
+To support this goal, LA 2024 has budgeted a stipend to assist NOCs in both their "Road to Tokyo 2020" and "Road to LA 2024" preparations.
+They plan to coordinate training opportunities for NOCs and NPCs and their athletes at the many high-performance sports training facilities in Southern California and the western United States.

 For more information visit LA24.org.